DerailedJake/SocTest/README.md

 ## About the project:
 * Jira used to keep track of the project
+* Bootstrap for the frontend
 * User accounts with devise, avatar attachment
 * Users can create posts with description and optional picture
 * Users can create stories and attach posts to them
+* Users can comment on posts
 * Tests are currently basic, often incomplete, will be expanded in following days
 * Mechanize used to scrape pictures from internet
 * ChatGPT used to create lots of text on website, posts and users descriptions

-More features in progress: commenting, liking, following, mailing services, notifications for users
+More features in progress: liking, following, mailing services, notifications for users